 Everyday Functional Household Items

-Easter baskets can also contain new children’s household items that they need – perfect opportunity to replace those essentials.
-A few suggestions may be: a new loveable friends bath towel, chapstick, ” rel=water bottle or this carrot teether for little ones is so perfect!
+Easter baskets can also contain new children’s household items that they need – the perfect opportunity to replace those essentials.
+A few suggestions may be: a new loveable friends bath towel, chapstick, or this carrot teether for little ones is so perfect!